 Some of the most important parts of the book, to me, were when he describes his career path and how he met his friends who became integral parts of his brand.
 I was also glued to the page when he described how he met his former wife Torrei and his current wife Eniko as I’m a chronically single black male with hidden reservoirs of, especially untapped talent and potential.
 I also loved how he dedicated this work to his Mom, Nancy Hart.

 I love how much of a rock Kevin’s mother has been to him throughout his early life.
 It was nice to see how involved and disciplinary his mother has been to him throughout his life and how she helped him become who he is today.
 She beat his ass, she gave thoughtful and encouraging guidance, she made him work hard, and she loved him the way a mother should.
-May she rest well and her spirit continue to guide and strengthen her son.
+May she rest well and her spirit continues to guide and strengthen her son.

 During pivotal moments of Kevin’s life, his mother was there to enforce strict, but invaluable, rules that would shape him into who he is today.
 Ms. Hart had felt a sense of failure after letting the reigns too loose on her first son (Robert) Kenneth Hart.
 He would eventually fall into the wrong crowd and get involved with drug sales and was eventually emancipated from Ms. Hart at the age of 17.
 With the guilt, she might have felt in the direction his older brother was heading she made sure young Kevin was too busy to do anything else but work and was never left unsupervised.
 Though other aspects of his family dynamic were very turbulent his Mom kept him on the straight and narrow.

 Life Lessons From Team Building